newmacuser/xcore_update/README.md

-# Install or upgrade Xray core to the lastest version, or update geosite and geoip files.
+# A wrapper for installing or upgrading Xray core to the lastest version, or just updating geosite and geoip files.

 Platform: linux